 - You can leave feedback through My eBay.
-In your My eBay page, scroll down and click on the "Leave Feedback" link near the bottom left side of the page, or use this link to directly visit the eBay feedback forum, where leave feedback for any of your recent transactions.
+In your My eBay page, scroll down and click on the "Leave Feedback" link near the bottom left side of the page.

 - Don't leave a neutral or negative report prematurely.
 Buyers (new buyers in particular) are often quick to leave negative feedback.
 But most sellers want their customers to be happy.
 Before leaving a negative, contact your seller and ask to resolve the dispute.
 If that doesn't work out, open a dispute with them on eBay.
 Most eBay sellers will do their best to reach a solution or compromise before risking either negative feedback or a judgment against them by eBay customer service agents.